u-train/rojo/ARCHITECTURE.md

 ## Overarching

-Rojo is divided into several components, each layering on top of each other provide Rojo's functionality.
+Rojo is divided into several components, each layering on top of each other to provide Rojo's functionality.

 At the core of Rojo lies [`ServeSession`](#servesession).
 As the name implies, it contains all of the components to keep a persistent DOM, react to events to update the DOM, and serve the DOM to consumers.

 Most of Rojo's uses are built upon `ServeSession`!
-For example, [`SourcemapCommand`](#sourcemapCommand) uses `ServeSession` to generate the DOM and read it to build the `sourcemap.json` file.
+For example, the [`sourcemap` command](#sourcemapcommand) uses `ServeSession` to generate the DOM and read it to build the `sourcemap.json` file.

 ### The Serve Command